 My diagnosis took around 7-9 months.
 Doctors first told me that I was “drinking too many energy drinks” which is why I was having the palpitations and fainting.
 When I told them I didn’t drink those they then told me, “too much Starbucks”.
 I didn’t drink Starbucks either but they didn’t dive any deeper.
 I visited more specialists than I can even remember looking for answers, to no avail.
 I went on being incredibly fatigued and weak for months and months.

 My parents requested that my doctor test my thyroid as thyroid issues run in my family, but they stopped at TSH which was “within normal range”.
 I got several blood tests until my TSH finally started to tell my story.
 It was dipping too low, indicative of a hyperthyroid.

 I then was referred on to an endocrinologist, and got the following levels tested-

 All was normal except for my TSH and TPO which finally gave me my Hashimoto’s diagnosis.

 DEALING WITH HASHIMOTO’S IN HIGH SCHOOL

 High school is rough, period.
-Having your hair fall out in clumps and fainting in the parking lot don’t make matters easier for you social life.
+Having your hair fall out in clumps and fainting in the parking lot doesn’t make matters easier for your social life.
 I was pretty clueless with what to do with my disease during high school, but here’s how I managed it…